-If you want to develop a native app for Android you have options when it comes to choosing the best app stack.
-First the toolkit/IDE, then the programming language and finally the software development kit (SDK).
+When we develop a native app for Android, we have choices when it comes to choosing the best app stack.
+First we select the toolkit/IDE, then the programming language and finally the software development kit (SDK).

 Toolkit / IDE: Android Studio, Unreal Engine, Unity

 Android Studio is the default development kit for native app development.
 It provides a perfect toolbox where you can code the app, drag and drop UI/UX elements, debug errors, deploy your app and much more.

 Android Studio is free to use and will give you the fastest access to new features/functionality released by Google, that you can include in your app as soon as they are available (with cross-platform apps you will have to wait until third-party providers embed them).

 You will also enjoy a performance boost by developing natively due to code optimization.

 Unreal Engine and Unity are both tool kits targeted game development.
 They are highly optimized game engines used by many game developers on mobile.
 Unity is less flashy (read: the quality of visuals is lower) but doesn’t require the same high-end phone hardware to run, so it’s a preferred choice for less complex game development.

 Programming languages: Java, Kotlin, C++, C#